end1996/LawyersApp/README.md

 # LawyersApp
-Mobile Android App:CRUD Project development on Android Studio with Java for lawyers profiles
+Mobile Android App: CRUD Project development on Android Studio with Java for lawyers profiles